Building Canada Strong

 Full economics analysis

-Technology OEMs, supply chain, offtakers, academic institutions, and First Nations partners aligned around a shared infrastructure model.
+Technology OEMs, supply chain, prospective offtakers, academic institutions, and First Nations being engaged for a shared infrastructure model.

 Implementation plan